Installer Directory

 Major work has to be undertaken if you want to install a Ground Source Heat Pump, including checking whether you need planning permission.
 Workmen and diggers (possibly even a crane) will need to be able to access the area where you are going to have the heat pump installed.

-Remember, the first thing you need to consider, which may add cost onto your conversion to a heat pump, is whether your house is ready for it – have you got the right central heating system installed and is your property insulated to a high enough standard?
+Remember, the first thing you need to consider, which may add cost to your conversion to a heat pump, is whether your house is ready for it – have you got the right central heating system installed and is your property insulated to a high enough standard?
 There are a number of companies that specialise in putting in heat pumps and they will be able to advise if your property and garden would suit such an installation.

 For more information check out our articles: